aeharriman/dichotomous/task-tracking.md

 Form validation and submission needs to work as expected

 ### Shall:
-- [ ] setDichotomousKey, when a valid dichotomous key string is in the textarea, shall be called with a KeyObject on submit
-- [ ] Shall set the dichotomousKey state correctly upon submission
+- [X] Shall set the dichotomousKey state correctly upon submission
 - [X] Clicking submit shall call setDichotomousKey with a non-empty form
 - [X] Clicking submit shall do nothing if form empty
 - [X] Shall allow text input in the textarea

+[//]: # (- [X] setDichotomousKey, when a valid dichotomous key string is in the textarea, shall be called with a KeyObject on submit)
 [//]: # (- [ ] Shall call handleSubmit when submit button clicked)